 Your genes contain instructions for how your body should properly function.
 Mutations (abnormal changes) in your genes can create differences in how your body works.

 Research suggests that your genes may play a role in how likely you are to develop TED.
-Changes in certain genes related to your immune system are associated with an increased risk of developing TED.
+Changes in certain genes related to your immune system are linked to an increased risk of TED.
 If you have one or more of these gene mutations, you may not have any problems until an environmental factor (such as smoking) triggers it.
 Although your genetics are a nonmodifiable risk factor for TED, you may be able to control your exposure to modifiable risk factors, such as smoking.
+More research is needed to understand exactly which genes increase your risk and how much impact they have.

 Not only does smoking increase your risk of developing TED, but it’s also linked to more severe symptoms and a longer active phase of TED.

 Radioactive iodine therapy is a treatment for hyperthyroidism and Graves’ disease.
-If your health care provider prescribes radioactive iodine therapy, you’ll take one dose of radioactive iodine as a pill or liquid.
+If your healthcare provider prescribes radioactive iodine therapy, you’ll take one dose of radioactive iodine as a pill or liquid.
 The radioactive iodine slowly destroys your thyroid gland over two to three months to reduce the amount of thyroid hormones that your thyroid makes.

 Although Graves’ disease is the most common thyroid problem associated with TED, people with other types of thyroid disorders can also develop TED.